 The historical loss rates are then adjusted to reflect current and forward-looking information on macro-economic factors affecting the settlement of the amounts due from consumer financing debtors.
-There is an inherent degree of uncertainty in determining the expected future losses including the impact of restructuring during the year.
+There is an inherent degree of uncertainty in determining the expected future losses.